solaranamnesis/babylonian-armenian-assyrian-literature/full-text-english.md

 changed for the Chaldean; and the old ' Sivan.

-Hebrew names, such as " Abib " ^ 878 B.C.
+Hebrew names, such as " Abib " ^ 878 BCE

 (Exod. xiii.
 4), " Zif " (i Kings vi. ' Hgi,. " Tanimuz," Assyr. " Du-